-Here the binary json tree allocated by Jbin_Array is completed by Jbin_Array_Add and Json_Object and serialized only once to make the final result string.
+Here the binary json tree allocated by Jbin_Array is completed by Jbin_Array_Add and Json_Make_Object and serialized only once to make the final result string.
 It would be serialized and parsed two more times if using “Json” functions.

 Note that Jbin results are recognized as such because aliased beginning by “Jbin_”.
-This is why in Json_Object function the alias is specified a “Jbin_foo”.
+This is why in Json_Make_Object function the alias is specified a “Jbin_foo”.

 What happens if not recognized as such?
 These functions are declared as returning a string and to take care of this, the returned structure begins with a zero-terminated string.
 For instance,: